 For example, if you have a page displaying three ad units and it is viewed twice, you will generate two page views.

-For standard content ads, Google count a click when a user clicks on an ad.
+For standard content ads, Google counts a click when a user clicks on an ad.

-For link units, Google count a click when a user clicks on an ad on the page of ads, after selecting a link in the link unit.
+For link units, Google counts a click when a user clicks on an ad on the page of ads, after selecting a link in the link unit.

 Page Click Through Rate (Page CTR)